Hossein-Qoli Nezam al-Saltaneh Mafi: Biography

-He died at the age of 86 and is buried in Imamzadeh Abdollah, Ray.
+He died in August 1908, just as the civil war was getting underway, and the last year of his life was worsened by the loss of his only son, Mirza Hossein Khan.
+He was buried in Imamzadeh Abdollah, Ray.
 Numerous contemporary accounts describe Hossein-Qoli as an aspirational, thoughtful, and trustworthy administrator.
 He was a devout Muslim and an ardent nationalist.
 He followed traditional social norms and, like his brother Mohammad-Hasan Khan, was against the growing trend of many of their peers copying everything that was European.
 Hossein-Qoli was a patron of the poets Iraj Mirza and Forsat-od-Dowleh Shirazi and was well-versed in classical Persian literature and Iranian history.
 His letters were frequently mixed with sayings and poetry.
 Hossein-Qoli described his tour to the ruins of the Sasanian city of al-Mada'in in Ottoman Iraq with a sarcastic sense of humor and a pragmatic approach to life in general.
 He wrote, "I beheld Mada'in, but took no heed," a reference to the famous poem by the 12th-century poet Khaqani in which the viewer at the ruins of Mada'in is cautioned to pay heed to the shifting fortunes and ravages of time.